-Had the unions and producers involved all succumbed to profiteering and intractability, the hinterlands would have missed an affectionate Broadway revival of an iconic American show.
-Although the Dodgers must have been tempted to send this one out either with a diminished company, or with teenybopper hoofers, they did not.
+Had the unions and producers involved all succumbed to the twin demons of profiteering and intractability, the hinterlands would have missed the chance to enjoy a splendidly affectionate Broadway revival of an iconic American show with enough of an overhaul to make it feel fresh and vital, yet without any unnecessary post-modern pomposity.
+But although the Dodgers must have been sorely tempted to send this one out either with a diminished company, or with teenybopper hoofers accompanied by non-union veterans of provincial light operas, they did not.